-Approved by the Commission on Independent Schools, November 2011
+Approved by the NEASC Commission on Independent Schools, November 2011

 Substantive Change Policy

-A school which has undergone a substantive change (e.g. adding a division, adding a residential/homestay program, merging, etc.) must provide the Commission with a Substantive Change Report after completing one year of the substantive change.
-Receipt of this report may be followed by a staff visit and a report presented to the Commission who will determine if further action is warranted.
+A school that has undergone a substantive change to the nature of the students it admits or the students’ educational experience must provide the Commission with a Substantive Change Report after completing one year of the substantive change.
+Receipt of this report may be followed by a staff visit or, if determined by the Director of the Commission, with a focused visit and a written report presented to the Commission, which will determine if further action is warranted.